praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 >*Please wait for the index to load*

-8. It will show a screen somewhat similar to the screenshot below with text as **Index not found**, don't confuse, wait for some time and click on **Indexes**.
+8. A screen similar to the screenshot below will appear with the message **Index not found**.
+Please wait for some time and then click on **Indexes**.

 <img src="media/28.png" width="800"/>